Lulu (singer): 2020s: Television, Touring, and New Music

 In October 2021, Lulu was a guest judge on the BBC program RuPaul's Drag Race UK.
 In March 2022, she voiced a character in My Old School, the film about 30-year-old fraudulent pupil Brandon Lee at Bearsden Academy in Glasgow, and also sang the closing theme, "My Old School".

 In January 2023, Lulu appeared on the fourth series of The Masked Singer as "Piece of Cake".
 She was the second contestant voted out of the competition.
 Her For The Record UK Tour in 2023 was Lulu's first tour since 2019, an ambitious and extensive return to her live performance schedule.

 On 3 November 2023, to celebrate her seventy-fifth birthday, Lulu announced her Champagne for Lulu!
-UK tour dates for 2024; her only London performance, held on 17 April at the London Palladium, marked the sixth decade anniversary of her first hit single, Shout.
+UK tour dates for 2024; her only London performance, held on 17 April at the London Palladium, marked the sixth decade anniversary of her first hit single, "Shout".

 On 29 June 2025, Lulu was a special guest for Rod Stewart who played the Legends spot at the Glastonbury Festival, with the set being broadcast live by the BBC.
 The pair sang Stewart's 1978 hit "Hot Legs", the first time they had performed together.

+Lulu continued to tour through 2025 and 2026, most notably a sold out engagement at the Royal Albert Hall in June 2026, with concert proceeds going to benefit her Mental Health Trust she established a few years earlier.
+Shortly after she announced that her first album of new material in over ten years called, Let The Girl Sing Out, would be released in January 2027.
+The lead single from the album, "I'm In Love Again" was released in the UK on 7 August 2026.

+On 25 August 2026 she performed the title track of "The Man with the Golden Gun" at the BBC Proms.

 Personal life

-Maurice Gibb and Lulu married on 18 February 1969 and separated in 1973.
-Their careers and his heavy drinking forced them apart and they divorced, childless.
-The divorce was finalized on 21 August 1975.
+Maurice Gibb and Lulu married on 18 February 1969 and separated in 1973, with divorce proceedings initiated in 1974.
+Their busy careers and his heavy drinking forced them apart and they divorced, childless.
+The divorce was finalised on 21 August 1975.
 Gibb later said they both drank: "We didn't have any responsibilities, we'd just party."

-From 1977 until 1991, John Frieda was married to Lulu and together they had a son, actor Jordan Frieda.
+From 1977 until 1991, Lulu was married to John Frieda and together they had a son, actor Jordan Frieda.

 Lulu has said she had an affair with David Bowie in the 1970s.

-In 1993, when she recorded “Relight My Fire” with Take That, she and Jason Orange had “a very brief dalliance.”
+In 1993, when she recorded "Relight My Fire" with Take That, she and Jason Orange had "a very brief dalliance."

 In September 2025, to coincide with the publication of her memoir If Only You Knew, Lulu stated in an interview with BBC News that she was an alcoholic, had attended Alcoholics Anonymous, and had been sober for almost 12 years.